-If you’ve made it this far into my post, then thank you for reading!
-Have you read this book?
+If you’ve made it this far into my post, thank you for reading!
+Have you played this game before?
 If so, what did you think?
-And if not, would you be interested?
-Let me know what you think and feel free to share any recommendations below.
+If not, would you do it?
+Let me know in the comments and I’ll see you in my next post.

 Until next time,

 (Side image taken from Wikipedia.
 Screenshots are taken by me and repurposed specifically for this review only)